cypress-io/cypress/docs/source/faq/questions/dashboard-faq.md

 Of course.
 The dashboard is a separate service from the Desktop Application and will always remain optional.
 We hope you'll find a tremendous amount of value out of it, but it is not coupled to being able to run your tests.

 You can simply always run your tests in CI using {% url "`cypress run`" command-line#cypress-run %} without the `--record` flag which does not communicate with our external servers and will not record any test results.

-## {% fa fa-angle-right %} What is the difference between public and private projects?

-**A public project** means that anyone can see the recorded runs for it.
-It's similar to how public projects on Github, Travis, or Circle are handled.
-Anyone who knows your `projectId` will be able to see the recorded runs, screenshots, and videos for public projects.

-**A private project** means that only {% url 'users' organizations-dashboard#Inviting-Users %} you explicitly invite to your {% url 'organization' organizations-dashboard %} can see its recorded runs.
-Even if someone knows your `projectId`, they will not have access to your runs unless you have invited them.

-The Record Key has nothing to do with *viewing* build data - it's a "write only" key.
-Even if it is accidentally leaked, it will not affect who can "see" your builds.

 ## {% fa fa-angle-right %} What does Cypress record?